Why Sunsave Plus does not require a roof lease

 Energy providers are also starting to incentivise households to use less electricity at specific hours on certain days, such as Octopus Energy’s ‘savings sessions’, where you get paid for reducing your energy usage at peak times.
 However, you also get paid for exporting energy at peak times, and smart battery controls can help you make the most of this opportunity.

-Currently, the only export tariff that can provide all of these benefits is Intelligent Octopus Flux, which also pays a higher rate than any other energy supplier.
-We estimate that a typical 5 kilowatt-peak (kWp) solar panel system with a battery could earn more than £700 per year via Intelligent Octopus Flux.
+Currently, the only export tariff that can provide all of these benefits is Intelligent Octopus Flux, which also pays an attractively high rate.
+We estimate that a typical 5 kilowatt-peak (kWp) solar panel system with a battery will earn around £350 per year via Intelligent Octopus Flux, on average.

 If you choose a leased solar product, it’s possible you won’t have access to any export tariffs and you’ll miss out on all these benefits.
 Instead, all the export income will go directly into the pockets of the company who put the panels on your roof.